keltia/fetiche-rs/README.md

 For the moment, there is only one binary called `acutectl` (with `.exe` on Windows).
 It can be used to fetch data into their native format (csv, json) or import said data into a database.
 It can import both drone and ADS-B data depending on the source's declared type in `sources.hcl`.
+Right now, `acutectl` use blocking HTTP calls and is not using any `async` features.

+However, while working on streaming support for Opensky, I have been experimenting with [tokio] for async support and `acutectl` might soon become fully-async.
+It does help for some stuff including signal (read ^C) support.

 <details>
 <summary>acutectl</summary>